ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/collaboration_reference.md

      ![TemplateTut2](../../img/EditorManual/UI/TemplateTut2.png "Pick somethin' catchy."){: .center}

-     The template is now recognized in your project as its own object and can be found in the **Project Content** folder of **CORE Content** and you may easily drag out as many instances of your template into your scene as you like. *(And that your game can handle--keep an eye on that Perfromance tab to see if you have too many objects!)*
+     The template is now recognized in your project as its own object and can be found in the **Project Content** folder of **Core Content** and you may easily drag out as many instances of your template into your scene as you like. *(And that your game can handle--keep an eye on that Perfromance tab to see if you have too many objects!)*

 !!! info "The Hierarchy text color changed?"
      Once something becomes a template, its name changes to **blue**{: style="color: var(--core-color-templetized)"} text.